- Cathy Yonek

 - Pittsburgh, PA, United States

-- Four years ago I decided (age) 42 would be my magic number.
+- Six years ago I decided (age) 42 would be my magic number.
 I stepped on the scale for the first time in a LONG time.
 It was a BIG number, it was a SCARY number, but mostly I knew I had to own that number.
-I lost 40 pounds, leaving the obese category behind, and have maintained that loss.
-Now I am ready to take the next step, from Overweight to Normal, and then to Super-f'in-fantastic normal.
-You can read about it here.
+I lost 40 pounds, leaving the obese category behind.
+In 2014 I committed myself to working out HARD and a low sugar diet, losing more weight and gaining nice definition.
+Then life happened, and I lost momentum, gaining some weight back.
+My goals now are different, and include completing my first ever marathon at age 48.
+GULP!
+You can read about the next part of my journey here.

 Monday, March 3, 2014